MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-C-Food-Stamp-Food-Distribution-Program/part-271-General-Information-Definitions/section-271.2.md

 *FNS* means the Food and Nutrition Service of the U.S. Department of Agriculture.

-*Food Stamp Act* means the Food Stamp Act of 1977 (Pub.
+*Food and Nutrition Act of 2008* means the Food and Nutrition Act of 2008 (Pub.
 L. 95-113), including any subsequent amendments thereto.

 *General assistance (GA)* means cash or another form of assistance, excluding in-kind assistance, financed by State or local funds as part of a program which provides assistance to cover living expenses or other basic needs intended to promote the health or well-being of recipients.